The Sections 1, 2, and 6 primary offenses of bribery, being bribed, and bribing a foreign public official apply where either:

 - an individual ordinarily resident in the UK;

 - a body incorporated under the law of any part of the UK; and

 - a Scottish partnership.

 The Section 7 corporate offense of failure to prevent bribery applies only to a relevant commercial organization.
-A relevant commercial organization can be responsible for bribery committed by its associated persons anywhere in the world, regardless of whether or not the associated person has any connection with the UK.1
+However, a relevant commercial organization can be responsible for bribery committed by its associated persons anywhere in the world, regardless of whether or not the associated person has any connection with the UK.1

 For more on relevant commercial organizations, see here.

 1 Bribery Act 2010, c.
 23, § 12 (UK).